netgusto/imagejam.net/README.md

 This website illustrates several steps in the progression of the tutorial.

-👉 All steps produce the same website, with only one difference: **the URLs to the website images** 👈
+👉 The only difference in every step: **the URLs to the website images** 👈

+Step 1 shows a website not using Cloudflare Images,
+Step 2 and 3 change the images URLs to leverage Cloudflare Images,
+and Step 4 show how Cloudflare Images can be fully integrated without having to change any existing image URL.

 ### Step 1: no Cloudflare Images